jihunhwang/jihunhwang.github.io/index.markdown

 <font size="4">
 <p>
-My name is Jihun Hwang, but I go by Jimmy.
-I am a recent graduate of the
-<a href="https://www.umass.edu/">University of Massachusetts Amherst</a>, where I double majored in <a href="https://www.math.umass.edu/">Mathematics</a> and <a href="https://www.cics.umass.edu/">Computer Science</a>, with a minor in <a href="https://www.physics.umass.edu/">Physics</a>.
+My name is Jimmy Hwang.
+I am currently studying for a master's degree in <a href="https://www.cics.umass.edu/">Computer Science</a> at <a href="https://www.umass.edu/">UMass Amherst</a>.
+Before that, I was an undergraduate student majoring <a href="https://www.math.umass.edu/">Mathematics</a> and <a href="https://www.cics.umass.edu/">Computer Science</a>, and minoring in <a href="https://www.physics.umass.edu/">Physics</a>.
 </p>

 <p>